Where's the cheapest place to buy electronics in South East Asia?

 This is a hard one.
 I'd say Bangkok is good for phones and general gadgets.
 Laptops are good here but the Thai keyboard puts me off a little.
+However tablets are nearly always in English.
 Again cameras and lenses are available en masse.
 However for best buys I'd stick with cheaper electronic gadgets and phones.

 You might notice a VAT or Tax back counter at the airport before you fly home and also at a store where you bought an item.
 There are a myriad of loopholes but you can claim back a little tax on some electronics.

 There are few points to remember:

 Usually you need to fill out several forms.
 The first is at the store you bought the item.
 They take half the form and process it for you.
 The other half you present to the VAT back counter at the airport before filling out one of their forms.